-Addressing these two questions will help establish the groundwork for defining how the WRSWMA will function and be managed.
+Addressing these two questions will establish the groundwork for defining how the WRSWMA will function and be managed.
 Below are recommended steps for development of a regional WRSWMA to assist in meeting the needs of the western region.

-Another critical element of the process is to secure approval of both the concept and final agreement by elected officials.
+Another critical element of the process is to secure council approvals for the formation of the WRSWMA.